dquindara8/CardComponent/README.md

-# Frontend Mentor - Single price grid component solution
+# Frontend Mentor - Product preview card component solution

-This is a solution to the [Single price grid component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/single-price-grid-component-5ce41129d0ff452fec5abbbc).
+This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents